AuslanderNoam/virnatrap/README.md

 ![logo](https://user-images.githubusercontent.com/85499012/154709951-8a742d2b-17ee-4a95-aeab-ea277a698435.png)

-viRNAtrap is a package to generate predicted viral contigs from unmapped RNAseq reads
+viRNAtrap is a package to generate predicted viral contigs from unmapped RNAseq reads.